 Why Is It So Hard for Emerging Artists to Get Discovered?

-The internet and digital rights make it easier for new artists to create and get their songs out there.
-Yet, it’s still very challenging to establish a name for yourself.
+The internet has made it easier for new artists to create and share music, but breaking through and building a name is still incredibly challenging.
 It takes much more than raw talent.

-Yes, social media helps, but established artists also use the same digital channels.
-Adding listeners to your fanbase when you’re facing so much competition from industry legends isn’t easy.
-Plus you’re working to carve out a space among other talented rising artists too.
+Yes, social media helps, but established artists also use the same digital channels too.
+Adding listeners to your fanbase when you’re facing competition from industry legends and thousands of rising stars isn’t easy.

 Let’s look at some key factors that make it challenging to break through the social media noise:

-- Saturation – Music platforms like SoundCloud, Spotify, and YouTube make it easier than ever to create and share music.
+- Saturation – Music platforms like Spotify, SoundCloud, Apple Music, YouTube, and even TikTok, make it easier than ever to create and share music.
 However, the sheer volume of content has made it difficult for new artists to stand out.

 - Networking – The music industry is built on relationships.
 Without an extensive network, it can be tough to connect with the right people who can help propel your career forward.